stevecooperorg/canto34/README.md

 identifies the different kinds of token -- names, integers, commas, and periods;

-Here's an example of how to write a lexer to recognise some basic symbol types -- whitespace, names, and integers;

     var lexer = new canto34.Lexer();

     // add a token for whitespace